Lithuania Travel Information

-The majority of crime is petty rather than life-threatening.
+The majority of crime is petty rather than life threatening.
 Visitors should exercise due care and avoid carrying valuables or flashing conspicuous wealth.
-It's advisable to carry a copy of your passport for identification purposes.
+It's advisable that visitors carry a copy of their passport for identification purposes.
 Traffic accidents are common, so extra vigilance is required for driving, especially at night.

 Meetings tend to start with some small talk and can sometimes end with a summary of the discussions, though decision making and results can be slow.
 Business hours are usually from 9am to 1pm and 2pm to 6pm, Monday to Friday.

 Duty free allowances for non-EU travellers to Lithuania include 200 cigarettes or 250g of tobacco or 50 cigars; 1 litre spirits, 4 litres wine or 16 litres beer; perfume for personal use.
 There is technically no limitation on alcohol and tobacco products for those travelling from other EU countries.

 Become our Lithuania Travel Expert